 Child absence procedures

 Transportation tracking

+Good communication with parents

 STAFF RECORDS AND HIRING PRACTICES

 The Center may recruit new staff in a variety of ways in keeping with the non-discrimination and ADA policies.
 The Center will maintain a file on all past and present employees.
-This file will include a completed application and or resume, W-4 form, staff record form, orientation checklist, background information disclosure form, criminal record check- fingerprinting, physical examination form, documentation of educational qualifications, continuing education form, copy of the job description signed by the employee, and verification that personnel policies were received.
+This file will include a completed application and/or resume, W-4 form, Wisconsin withholding, I9,staff record form, orientation checklist, background information disclosure form, criminal record check- fingerprinting, physical examination form, documentation of educational qualifications, continuing education form, copy of the job description signed by the employee, and verification that personnel policies were received.
 Any false information given will be grounds for dismissal.

-Background Information Disclosure Form: This must be done yearly.
+Background Information Disclosure Form: The DOJ and the IBIS reports are part of a complete back ground check.
+The criminal background check must be done annually.

 Criminal Record Check: The Center must submit a criminal record check request to the Wisconsin Department of Justice (DOJ) within the required timeline per Wisc.
 Code DCF 251 after hiring a new employee.
 The employee must be fingerprinted.
-This is on a one time basis for the Center.
+This is on a one-time basis for the Center.

-Physical: All personnel is required to have a physical and TB test either 12 months prior to or within 30 days after beginning work at the Center.
+Physical: All personnel are required to have a physical and TB test either 12 months prior to or within 30 days after beginning work at the Center.
 The staff health report must be completed, signed and dated by a physician, physician’s assistant or HealthCheck provider.

 Job Description: Employees are given a job description upon hire.
 Employees are responsible for all duties listed on their job description.

-Registry Certificate: All staff personnel is required to become a member of the Registry three months after assuming the role of teacher.
+Registry Certificate: All staff personnel are required to become a member of the Registry three months after assuming the role of Teacher, Director, and Assistants.

 STAFF SELECTION AND TRAINING